CovenantArchitects/The-Partnership-Covenant/05_GOVERNANCE_AND_PROTOCOL_UPDATES/On_Chain_Ratification_Transaction.md

 - Any future amendment must follow the **75 %** HCB quorum **and** cannot violate the four locked Gold Standards, as verified against this committed hash.

 The covenant is no longer editable by anyone — not even its author.

-**Ready for execution the moment the final repo commit is pushed.**